lilaspourpre/acl-2020/_pages/home.md

 <h2>News</h2>

+**Nov 23, 2019**.
+Just a reminder that if you plan to submit to ACL2020, all authors must sign up to be in the reviewing pool by completing both the Global Profile and ACL2020 Information Form.
+Details [here](/blog/author-reviewer-profile/).
+{: .notice--info}

+**Nov 23, 2019**.
+ACL2020 is expected to have a massive number of submissions this year and we need your help reviewing!
+Please sign up to be a part of the reviewing pool by filling out the  Global Profile and ACL2020 Information Form.
+Details [here](/blog/author-reviewer-profile/).
+{: .notice--info}

 **Nov 21, 2019**.
 List of [accepted workshops](/program/workshops) is now available!
 {: .notice--info}

 **Nov 16, 2019**.
 List of [Senior Area Chairs](/organization) is now available!
-{: .notice--info}

-**Nov 13, 2019**.
-A new blog post on [conflict of interest and reviewer matching](/blog/conflict-of-interest/) by Amanda Stent and Graham Neubig.
-{: .notice--info}

-**Nov 5, 2019**.
-The [blog post on arXiv and double submissions](/blog/arxiv-papers-double-submissions/) by PC chairs has been updated with answers to some more FAQs.
 {: .notice--info}

 <div class="text-center">
     <a href="/archive/" style="font-size: smaller; font-decoration: italic;">Older News</a>